“How can you motivate the people who work for you?”

 As I’m sure you’ve noticed, there is nothing about cake on the list, but in my opinion cake will always make most people a little bit happier!

 Want to find out more about how to develop your managers to get the best from your people?
-Find out about our leadership and management programmes here.
+Contact us to find out more about our leadership and management programmes.

-If you would like to understand about how your role as a manager influences your team, our Foundation Leadership Programme may be the perfect solution.
+If you would like to understand about how your role as a manager influences your team, our Management Development Programme may be the perfect solution.
 Find out more here.

 Annette Quinn, Performance Management Facilitator